mgcooper/icemodel/test/TOOL_REFERENCE.md

 Purpose:

-- run the A/A test before you accept any A/B result
-- require two process-isolated timing runs to reproduce each other
+- check whether two process-isolated timing runs reproduce each other
+- diagnose measurement stability when a timing comparison needs investigation

+This diagnostic is optional.
+It does not replace `run_perf_suite` or `build_perf_baseline`, and it does not block a release.

 Default use: